digiphd/create_image_banana_photoreal/README.md

 # 🍌 Modified Banana Serverless GPU processing

-This repo gives a basic framework for serving Stable Diffusion [Photoreal Model](https://huggingface.co/dreamlike-art/dreamlike-photoreal-2.0) in production using simple HTTP servers.
+This repo gives a basic framework for serving Stable Diffusion [Photoreal Model](https://huggingface.co/dreamlike-art/dreamlike-photoreal-2.0) model in production using simple HTTP servers.
+It is capable of returning up to 3 images at 512x512 without going over the 16GB hard limit on Banana GPU's

 Please note that this model can create Adult content.
 So be careful what you type.